rdwrome/261sp24/README.md

 	- Always speak up and admit when you do not understand something.
 - When you email me, please let me know what class/section you're in.
 - The best way to communicate with me outside of class is *always* to make an appointment with me in my office hour.
-- If you'd like constructive criticism on recordings, I'm happy to give that in my office hour in real-time.
-I won't give feedback on tracks via email.
 - I don't answer emails that can be answered with a one-step Google search (i.e. “How do I change the timezone on my Google Calendar?”).
 - I don't answer emails when the answer can be found in the syllabus (here).
 - I don't answer emails evenings or weekends.